 As discussed below, even in a constant environment, substantial variation typically exists in the division times of individual cells, owing to internal stochastic processes.
-Nonetheless, an ensemble of cells can be described by the average population-level rate of increase r.
+Nonetheless, an ensemble of cells can be described by the average populationlevel rate of increase r.
 Letting N_0 and N_t denote population sizes at two points in time, then assuming constant conditions, describes the trajectory of numbers of individuals over this period (Foundations 9.1).
-Defined in this way, r is a measure of the per-capita exponential growth rate
+Defined in this way, r is a measure of the per-capita exponential growth rate (with units of time-1).
+Taking logarithms and rearranging,

-$$N_t = N_0 e^{rt} (9.1)$$
+$$N_t = N_0 e^{rt} \tag{9.1}$$